deetherockstar/vim-quarzz/README.md

 # vim-quarzz
-A minimalistic vim colorscheme with vibrant pink colors
+A minimalistic vim colorscheme with purple colors
+(A more vibrant interpretation of vim-sunbather)